-EU Parliament sued over secrecy on Nazi ex-MEP expenses
+EU Parliament sued over secrecy on Nazi MEP expenses

-The European Parliament is being sued for refusing to show how jailed neo-Nazi and former MEP, Ioannis Lagos, spent EU taxpayer money on himself.
+The European Parliament is being sued for refusing to show how jailed neo-Nazi and MEP, Ioannis Lagos, spent EU taxpayer money on himself.

 Lagos was sentenced 13 years in a Greek prison for running the Golden Dawn, a neo-Nazi party that was declared a criminal organisation in late 2020.